siddharthpritam/siddharthpritam.github.io/README.md

 ## Welcome

-I am an assistant professor in the Computer Science group at [Chennai Mathematical Institute, India](https://www.cmi.ac.in//).
+Faculty member in the Computer Science group at [Chennai Mathematical Institute, India](https://www.cmi.ac.in//).
-Currently I am on leave and spending a semester at the University of Newcastle, NSW, Australia.
+Currently on leave and spending a semester at the University of Newcastle, NSW, Australia.

 My research interests are to design and analyse efficient algorithms for problems in Geometry and Topology.